NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Shared Clarity.md

 **Prerequisites** Premonition of Clarity
 * * *
 You can project your premonitions of clarity to your allies.
-When you use [[Feats/Premonition of Clarity|Premonition of Clarity]], allies within 15 feet of you who failed the same saving throw against the same mental effect can also spend their reactions to reroll the failed saving throw with a +2 circumstance bonus.
+When you use [[Premonition of Clarity|Premonition of Clarity]], allies within 15 feet of you who failed the same saving throw against the same mental effect can also spend their reactions to reroll the failed saving throw with a +2 circumstance bonus.

 [[Feat_Feature Effects/Effect_ Shared Clarity|Effect: Shared Clarity]]